joelstrohmeier/website/src/about.md

 While each role has its unique challenges, a constant throughout my career has been a fascination with communication through words and images, digital systems and interfaces and how we can use design for 'good'.

-I am currently working for the BBC as an accessibility specialist.
-Before this, I worked in accessibility and inclusion as Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.
+My current role is Head of Accessibility at GAIN.
+Prior to this, I was Accessibility Specialist at the BBC.
+Before this, I was Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.

 Work I've led on accessible interface components has featured in: Secret Intelligence Service Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.